Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 This examples demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `ManagedIdentityCredential` in a virtual machine, app service, function app, cloud shell, or AKS environment on Azure, with system assigned, or user assigned managed identity enabled.

-see more about how to configure your Azure resource for managed identity in [Configure managed identities for Azure resources](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/qs-configure-cli-windows-vm)
+For more information about how to configure your Azure resource for managed identity please refer to [Configure managed identities for Azure resources](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/qs-configure-cli-windows-vm).

 ```ts
 /**